Philomathia Africa Programme

 The programme will also launch a new international research agenda led by Dr Adam Branch titled From Climate Conflict to Climate Justice.
 It will place climate justice at the centre of the adaptation agenda in Africa, going beyond the standard view of climate change as a security threat.
 Several major conferences will be held at Trinity Hall over the next five years to share the publications and policy interventions, developed with academic and activist partners across the continent, with a broad international audience.

-The grant from the Isaac Newton Foundation will enable the establishment of a postdoc position and five one-year visiting Fellowships connected with the programme.
-The donation will also enable an annual lecture within the Centre for African Studies from a pre-eminent African speaker to take place.
+The grant from the Isaac Newton Trust has enabled the establishment of a three-year postdoc position and a series of visiting Fellowships connected with the programme.

 The 2018 Philomathia Africa Scholars